 How to prevent greyed out folders and other problems

 The simplest way to prevent problems like greyed out folders and files on your Mac is to regularly maintain it.
-That includes running macOS maintenance scripts, repairing disk permissions, and freeing up RAM.
+That includes repairing disk permissions, reindexing Spotlight, and flushing DNS cache, to name just a few.
 Doing that manually is a chore, not to mention that it is time-consuming.
 The best way to do it is to use an application that’s designed to help you keep your Mac working well.
-We recommend CleanMyMac.
-Its Performance module has tools to repair disk permissions, reindex Spotlight, flush DNS cache, and manage login and background items.
-All of those things will help keep your Mac running smoothly and without problems.
-You can download it for free here and try it out for yourself.

 How to fix a greyed out folder on your Mac